ECasio/olingo-spring-example/README.md

 # olingo-spring-example

+## Blog

+First part of the blog can be found here: https://blogs.sap.com/2021/10/29/building-an-odata-service-with-a-spring-java-application-using-olingo-part-i/

 What you find here is a working example of an olingo spring application.

 You can run this app locally by executing the command 'mvn spring-boot:run' in the terminal of the project folder.